Singapore Night Festival 2022

-Our evenings can be filled with the “usual dinner and Netflix lor” or, this upcoming August, you can also brighten up your night with colourful and interactive art installations at the Singapore Night Festival 2022.
+Our evenings can be filled with the “usual dinner and Netflix lor” or, this August, you can also brighten up your night with colourful and interactive art installations at the Singapore Night Festival 2022.
 Chope your friends, save the dates and find an evening to swing by some of the latest additions to Singapore’s art scene.

 Date: 19th-27th August 2022

 - Things to do at the new Northshore Plaza II mall

 - Alice in Wonderland tea party in Duxton

 Originally published on 21st July 2022.
 Last updated on 18th August 2022.